txt/se17/README.md

 -- Laurie Williams

 - Programmers think they are building one system
-- Engineers know they are always checking current choices while (sometimes) exploring the alternatives.
+- Great engineers know they are always checking current choices while (sometimes) exploring the alternatives.

 Software Engineering is the process of the design,